Frezyx/talker/README.md

 ## Get Started Flutter

-Talker Flutter is extension for dart talker package with additional functionality which will help you to simplify work with Flutter application logs, errors and exceptions.
+Talker Flutter is an extension for the Dart Talker package that adds extra functionality to make it easier for you to handle logs, errors, and exceptions in your Flutter applications.

 ### Add dependency
 ```yaml